rinx/alvd/README.md

         - Unary APIs and Streaming APIs are supported.
         - MultiXXX APIs are not supported.

 Build
 ---

 Just running

     $ make cmd/alvd/alvd

+License
+---

+alvd is distributed under Apache 2.0 license, same as Vald.

+alvd depends on Vald codebase, the files came from Vald (such as `internal`, `pkg/vald`.
+They are downloaded when running `make` command.) are excluded from my license and ownership.

+This is not an official project of Vald.
+This project is an artifact of 20% project of Vald team.